NETWAYS/advanced-puppet-training/sections/review/13_declaration.md

 and local testing or master-less setups.

-It takes a file containing Puppet code as input, then gathers information about the system using facter to compile a catalog and last but not least enforces the configuration.
+It takes a file containing Puppet code as input, then gathers information about the system using Vacter to compile a catalog and last but not least enforces the configuration.
 It can also run in simulation mode which only notifies about required changes instead of enforcing it.

 To reduce complexity for now we will start developing Puppet code and use apply to test it and only